hbdaarstad/hbaarstad.github.io/README.md

-# Davis template
+# Website Templet

-A simple Quarto-based template for UC Davis political science PhD students
+The code for my website